Overig

 Frying and stir-frying

-Peanut oil is a versatile oil that is often used for frying and stir-frying.
-It has a pleasant, mild flavor that goes well with many dishes.
+Peanut oil is a versatile oil often used for deep-frying and stir-frying.
+It has a pleasant, mild flavor that pairs well with many dishes.
 Its high smoke point makes it a favorite choice for high-temperature cooking, making ingredients crispy and flavorful without burning.

 With a smoke point around 230°C (450°F), peanut oil is excellent for high cooking temperatures.
-The oil’s subtle, nutty flavor adds an extra layer of complexity to dishes without being overpowering.
-Whether you’re deep-frying or making a quick stir-fry, peanut oil offers stability and flavor, and is a valuable addition to any kitchen.
+Its subtle, nutty flavor adds a layer of complexity to dishes without being overpowering.
+Whether you're deep-frying or making a quick stir-fry, peanut oil offers stability and flavor, making it a valuable addition to any kitchen.

 Avocado oil